-RIPA Board Reports and Videos
+RIPA Board Reports

 On January 1, 2018, the RIPA Board released its first annual report.
 This was California’s first statewide report on racial and identity profiling in law enforcement.